LuckyMachines/game-core/games/hexploration/README.md

 ## Game Summary (GameSummary.sol)

 A contract with all view functions that return summaries of current game state.
-Some methods are callable by anyone (designated as Public in the table below), others are designed to be called directly by the player (designated as Player in the table below).
-Player designated functions should always be called via the user's connected wallet to return specific information to their game.
-Public designated functions can be called from any source, including a private provider.

 ### Game Summary Functions